-- To expedite green purchasing in facility related projects, several LANL Master Spec sections have been revised to specify EPP where appropriate; however, this may not address all potential products for every project, therefore, the project's design agency is responsible for the creation of appropriate project spec sections. - 2.
-Refer to the listing of required EPP and recommended attributes in Attachment 1 of ESM Chapter 14 to guide in the incorporation of EPP products.37 Additional resources are posted with the Chapter. - 3.
+- 1. To expedite green purchasing in facility related projects, several LANL Master Spec sections have been revised to specify EPP where appropriate; however, this may not address all potential products for every project, therefore, the project's design agency is responsible for the creation of appropriate project spec sections. - Refer to the listing of required EPP and recommended attributes in Attachment 1 of this chapter to guide in the incorporation of EPP products.23 Additional resources are posted with the Chapter. - 3.
 Facility projects, both new construction and alterations, must purchase products with EPA, DOE, and USDA environmental or energy-attribute recommendations unless the product: - a.
-Is not available at a reasonable price (code "CU") - b.
-Is not available competitively within a reasonable period of time ("DNI") - c.
-Does not meet the Laboratory's performance standards ("DNMS") - 4.
+Is not available at a reasonable price (code "CU"), - b.
+Is not available competitively within a reasonable period ("DNI"), or - c.
+Does not meet the Laboratory's performance standards ("DNMS"). - 4.
 The following categories of products are required: - a.
-7 USC 8102 and FAR clause 52.223-2: The United States Department of Agriculture (USDA) designates certain biobased products for federal procurement and specifies minimum biobased
+7 USC 8102 and FAR clause 52.223-2: The United States Department of Agriculture (USDA) designates certain biobased products for federal procurement and specifies minimum biobased content levels for those products.
+Designated products shall meet USDA BioPreferred's minimum biobased content level. - b.
+42 USC 6962 and FAR clause 52.223-17: Under the Comprehensive Procurement Guidelines (CPG) program, the Environmental Protection Agency (EPA) designates products that are or can be made with recovered materials and recommends practices for buying these products.
+Any designated product shall meet the minimum recommended content levels as identified under the CPG program. - c.
+ENERGY STAR and FEMP-designated products per 10 CFR 436, Subpart C for all energy consuming products and services.
+See section B of this Chapter. - Although not required by a statute or regulation, LANL encourages the LCC-effective use of construction products and building supplies recommended under EPA's Recommendations of Specifications, Standards, and Ecolabels for Federal Purchasing, as appropriate and applicable.
+One can look for products in the SFTool (Federal tab).
+When purchasing for a GP or LEED facility, low-emitting materials will be required.